 - Cooking is math - Encourage families to cook together, and have their student do the measuring.
 There is math everywhere in the real world!
 Then they can upload a family video or picture sharing about the experience

 - Family tree - Encourage families to take this time together to sit down and map out their family tree.
 They can draw it out or take a picture of the history they uncover.

-- Interview your family - Assign an Journal Activity with a list of questions students can use to interview family members.
-They can then use this gained knowledge to compare and contrast family members traits.
+- Interview your family - Assign a Journal Activity with a list of questions students can use to interview family members.
+They can then use this gained knowledge to compare and contrast family members' traits.

 - Research - Assign each student a historical figure and encourage them to become the expert!
-Allow student choice and encourage them to share their learnings via Journals, pictures, or video.
+Allow student choice and encourage them to share their learnings via Journals, pictures, or videos.

 - Nature walks - Encourage students to take a science excursion through their own backyard and document their scientific noticings.
 Have them take a picture and use the annotation tool to add scientific labels and notes.